Tiberiu97/Proiect-practic-Testare-manuala/README.md

 >* Leave mandatory fields empty and check that the Immigration cannot be created/updated

->* View dependant details and check they are correct
+>* View immigration details and check they are correct

 >* View all Immigrations in a list